orkes-io/docs/blog/2022-01-31-dynamic-workflows.md

 ---
 slug: image-processing-multiple-images-dynamic
-title: Dyanmic forks- scaling your system at runtime - an image processing example
+title: Dynamic forks- scaling your system at runtime - an image processing example
 authors: doug
 tags: [Netflix Conductor, Orkes, Conductor, orchestration, image processing, fork, dynamic fork, tutorial, 2022]
 ---

-In recent posts, we have built several image processesing workflows with Conductor.
+In recent posts, we have built several image processing workflows with Conductor.
 In our first post, we created an [image processing workflow for one image](image-processing-workflow-with-conductor) - where we provide an image along with the desired output dimensions and format.
 The workflow output a link on Amazon S3 to the desired file.

 In the 2nd example, we used the FORK System task to create [multiple images](image-processing-multiple-images-forks) in parallel.
 The number of images was hardcoded in the workflow - as FORK generates exactly as many paths as are coded into the workflow.

 As number of images is hardcoded in the workflow - only 2 images are created.
-When it ocmes to image generation, there is often a need for more images (as new formats become popular) or sizes - as more screens are supported.
+When it comes to image generation, there is often a need for more images (as new formats become popular) or sizes - as more screens are supported.

 Luckily, Conductor supports this flexibility, and has a feature to specify the number of tasks to be created at runtime.
-In this post, we'll demonstrate the use of [dynamic forks](https://orkes.io/content/docs/reference-docs/dynamic-fork-task), where the workflow splitting is done at runtime.
+In this post, we'll demonstrate the use of [dynamic forks](/content/docs/reference-docs/dynamic-fork-task), where the workflow splitting is done at runtime.

 Learn how to create a dynamic fork workflow in this post!